ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 | 5.
 Anchor averaging | compute_centroid([…])                               | —                           |
 | 6.
 Final output     | 37.166303, -77.244091                               | 37°00'07.2"N 77°07'58.8"W   |

-Full reasoning chains are available in Section \ref{app-cot-trace}.
+Full reasoning chains are available in appendix.

 The *one-shot* paradigm asks the model to read the abstract, reason internally, and emit coordinates in a single response.
 All cognition is "in the head" of the network: it interprets archaic toponyms, performs mental triangulation against its latent world map, and produces a best-guess point estimate.
 By contrast, the *tool-chain* paradigm externalises part of that reasoning.
 The model may call a geocoder to retrieve candidate coordinates for surface forms (e.g. "Holloway Swamp"), inspect the returned JSON, run additional look-ups with spelling variants or county qualifiers, and finally aggregate anchors with a centroid tool.
 Each call–observe–reflect loop is logged, exposing an auditable chain of evidence.
 The trade-off is latency and verbosity: ten turns of querying and self-reflection can be slower and, as § 6.1 showed, not necessarily more accurate.
-Nevertheless, the traces reveal *why* the model settles on a location—useful when historians need to vet or correct automated outputs.

 ## 6.5 Tool-usage patterns